Norma Percy: Awards and recognition

 Percy, along with Brian Lapping, was awarded the Alan Clarke Award (for outstanding contribution to Television) at the 2002 BAFTA awards.

 Percy was made a Fellow of the Royal Television Society in 1999 and was awarded the Judges Prize by that society at the 2010 RTS Awards.
-In 2009, at the Grierson Awards, she, along with colleagues from the Brook Lapping production company, won the Best Documentary Series award for Iran and the West; Percy also given the Trustee's Prize by the Grierson Trust for her contributions to documentary film over the previous 30 years.
-The Special Prize for Lifetime Achievement was given to her at the Orwell Prize ceremony in 2010.
+In 2009, at the Grierson Awards, she, along with colleagues from the Brook Lapping production company, won the Best Documentary Series award for Iran and the West; Percy also received the Trustee's Prize by the Grierson Trust for her contributions to documentary film over the previous 30 years.
+The "Special Prize for Lifetime Achievement" was awarded to her at the Orwell Prize ceremony in 2010.

 In 2009, The Guardian wrote of Percy: "Her documentaries stand out for their seriousness, but most of all for the extraordinary range of people who agree to appear on them.
 These programmes do not depend on one celebrity autobiography, or a handful of journalistic talking heads; they interrogate players from all sides with a respect for complexities that demands concentration."

+In June 2025, Percy was the castaway on BBC Radio 4's Desert Island Discs, revealing many insights into the world leaders she has interviewed.

 Personal life

-In 2004, she married the geneticist Steve Jones; the couple had lived together since 1977.
+In 2004, Percy married the geneticist Steve Jones; the couple had lived together since 1977.